 7. Using the Double-End Bag

-The Double End Bag is a punch bag which is attached from the floor to the ceiling with an elasticated rope which moves the ball as you punch it.
-This makes the double end bag one of the most essential pieces of equipment for a boxer as it helps to improve your reflexes, speed and hand-eye coordination.
+The Double End Bag is a punching bag that is attached from the floor to the ceiling with an elasticated rope that moves the ball as you punch it.
+This makes the double-end bag one of the most essential pieces of equipment for a boxer as it helps to improve your reflexes, speed, and hand-eye coordination.

 It does take some practice and starting slow is a good option with this and as you build up, you can start to throw quicker punches for your liking!

 Check out my Top 12 double-end bags article here.

 The Cobra reflex bags have really come into the limelight in recent years mainly due to up-and-coming boxer Ryan Garcia and world boxing star Canelo Alvarez, showing us how it’s done on their social media.
 Check out below: